ProtoBotic/FireFox-Extension-Creation-Helper/README.md

 # FireFox-Extension-Creation-Helper
-A simple self contained program that can help the user create FireFox Extensions easier. its pretty basic right now but im working on it... kinda
+A One click start single HTML File Thats a self contained program that can help the user create FireFox Extensions easier.

+its pretty basic right now but im working on it... kinda

 its mostly just a multifile editor right now